aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-AWS-NOTIFICATIONS-TO-SNOW.md

 Now let’s do something meaningful whenever `AWS SNS` sends a notification to ServiceNow.
 ServiceNow provides a script `Handler` that is invoked when SNS sends an alarm message.
 To configure a handler to create an incident, follow the instructions below:
 - At the bottom of the Subscription form,find the Handlers section.
 ![snow-incident-6](/labs/end-to-end-it-lifecycle-management/resources/snow-incident-6.png)
-- Choose New and type a name for the handler, such as “Create SNS Non-micro launch Incident.”
+- Choose `New` and type a name for the handler, such as `Create SNS Non-micro launch Incident`.
 - Replace the entire function with below text:
 ```sh
 // SNS Message payload is available as the 'message' object